rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/log4shell_scanner.md

 instances that are vulnerable via one of the pre-determined HTTP request injection points.
 These points include HTTP headers and the HTTP request path.

-This module has been successfully tested with Struts2 and Spring Boot.
+This module has been successfully tested with:
+* Apache Solr
+* Apache Struts2
+* Spring Boot

 ## Verification Steps